JoeSandos/GraphDiffuser/README.md

 ## Introduction

-Thank you for reviewing our **NIPS 2025** manuscript:  "Sample-efficient diffusion-based control of complex nonlinear systems"

 This repository contains the implementation of **SEDC**, a novel diffusion-based control framework for complex nonlinear physical systems.

 ![Alt text](asset\results.png)